tact-lang/pitaya/docs/SPECIFICATION.md

 The retry configuration supports pattern-based matching with tuples of (pattern, error_type) for fine-grained control.
 Runners MUST normalize failures to one of `{ docker, api, network, git, timeout, session_corrupted, auth, unknown }` for `task.failed.error_type`.

 **Cancellation Semantics**: `asyncio.CancelledError` is terminal and reported as `INTERRUPTED`; cancellations are not retried by the runner.
-Orchestration may resume pending work from checkpoints, but already-failed/interrupted instances remain terminal.
+When resuming a run, orchestration resumes pending work from checkpoints; already‑failed/interrupted instances remain terminal.

 **Failure Reasons**: `task.failed` payloads include a normalized `error_type` and human-readable `message` to enable precise categorization (docker/api/network/git/timeout/etc.) for dashboards and analytics.

-## 3.8 Runner Plugin Interface
+## 3.9 Runner Plugin Interface

 Abstract interface enables supporting multiple AI coding tools: